whaakman/azure-docs.nl-nl/articles/azure-monitor/insights/vminsights-onboard.md

     -SubscriptionId <String>
         SubscriptionId for the VMs/VM Scale Sets
-        If using PolicyAssignmentName parameter, subscription that VM's are in
+        If using PolicyAssignmentName parameter, subscription that VMs are in

     -ResourceGroup <String>
-        <Optional> Resource Group to which the VMs or VM Scale Sets belong to
+        <Optional> Resource Group to which the VMs or VM Scale Sets belong

     -Name <String>
         <Optional> To install to a single VM/VM Scale Set

     -PolicyAssignmentName <String>
-        <Optional> Take the input VM's to operate on as the Compliance results from this Assignment
+        <Optional> Take the input VMs to operate on as the Compliance results from this Assignment
         If specified will only take from this source.

     -ReInstall [<SwitchParameter>]